FlavioF/kotlin-grpc-sample/README.md

 # Simple Sample Kotlin gRPC service

-On this project there are a very simple sample of a gRPC service using Kotlin.
+Very simple sample of a gRPC Kotlin service.

 This samples is composed by two gRPC services (user and key value) and one client.
 The user service must get data from the key value service to provide all information about the user to a client.